OCRTOC/OCRTOC_software_package/README.md

 To take part in OCRTOC, you need to develop your own solution using this software package.
 After uploading your solution to the competition platform, the performance of your solution will be evaluated.

-For the simulation branch, we support two simulators: PyBullet and Sapien.
+For the simulation stage, we support two simulators: PyBullet and Sapien.
 You can choose either of them to test your solution on your local machine.
 On the competition platform you can choose either of them for performance evaluation.

-For the real robot branch, your solution will be tested on real robot hardware.
+For the real robot stage, your solution will be tested on real robot hardware.
 The software interfaces for sensor readings and robot control are the same for both simulation and the real robot hardware.
 So you will not encounter interface issues when transferring your solution from simulation to the real robot.

 The structure of the system is shown in the figure below.